Elevation: 8,909 ft

 Hike, drive, or ride (ATV or MC) up FSR-134/Stewart Canyon Road all the way to its unmarked junction with FSR-193/Dry Ridge Road.
 This junction is 0.3 miles before FSR-134 reaches the top of the canyon at an 8,590-foot pass.
 FSR-193 is a hard LEFT turn off FSR-134.

-FSR-193/Dry Ridge Road is closed to motorized vehicles.
-But it is an excellent hiking trail.
-Follow it S then SSE all the way to the open, rocky summit of Peak 8909.
+FSR-193/Dry Ridge Road is closed to motorized vehicles but it is an excellent hiking trail.
+Follow it south then south-southeast all the way to the open, rocky summit of Peak 8909.
 The summit has a mini-BM (survey marker?) and post in a poured concrete base near the high point.
 There was a dismantled cairn atop the summit boulder, so I rebuilt it.
 There was no summit register.

 Northeast Ridge, Class 2

-Same as for the North Ridge Route.
-The easiest way to access the 7,750-foot saddle NE of Peak 8909 is via FST-138, which is located on the L/S side of Stewart Canyon Road/FSR-134 about 2 miles up from Diamond Creek Road/CR-1102.
+Same as for the north ridge.
+The easiest way to access the 7,750-foot saddle northeast of Peak 8909 is via FST-138, which is located on the left/south side of Stewart Canyon Road/FSR-134 about two miles up from Diamond Creek Road/CR-1102.

-This route is part of a ridge traverse from Peak 8140 to the ENE.
+This route is part of a ridge traverse from Peak 8140 to the east-northeast.
 The route begins at the 7,750-foot saddle between Peak 8140 and Peak 8909.
-From the saddle, bushwhack W then SW up the Northeast Ridge of Peak 8909.
+From the saddle, bushwhack west then southwest up the northeast ridge of Peak 8909.
 This bushwhack is full-on Class 2 and is no picnic.
-It is a mix of forest on the R/N side of the ridge and steep, thick desert scrub on the L/S side of the ridge.
+It is a mix of forest on the right/north side of the ridge and steep, thick desert scrub on the left/south side of the ridge.
 Generally, it is best to stay in the forest when you can, where you will find well-beaten elk trails to help you out.
-The desert scrub on the L/S side of the ridge is tall and thick; side-hilling up this stuff is painful and time-consuming.
+The desert scrub on the left/south side of the ridge is tall and thick; side-hilling up this stuff is painful and time-consuming.
 There are sections where there is no forest, so you must bash your way up through the thick scrub.